nim-lang/website/jekyll/_posts/2020-10-21-one-web-framework-to-rule-over-all-styles.md

 ---
-title: "One web framework to rule over all fashions"
+title: "One web framework to rule over all styles"
 author: Zeshen Xing (xflywind)
 excerpt: "Nim language is an elegant and expressive programming language.
-The article talks about how to extend the routing fashion without invading inside the web framework."
+The article talks about how to extend the routing style without invading inside the web framework."
 ---

 <div class="sidebarblock">